sebhans/mfw-gnome-extension/README.md

 # Mouse follows window GNOME extension
-GNOME extension that makes the mouse follow when a window is warped (e.g., due to split left/split right operations).
-I use this together with _focus follows mouse_.
+A GNOME extension that provides window management shortcuts and automatically moves the mouse cursor to follow window operations.
+The extension is particularly useful when used with _focus follows mouse_ and multiple monitors arranged horizontally.

-See my [blog post](https://sebastian-hans.de/blog/mouse-follows-window-gnome-extension/) for details.

-Since writing this extension, I have extended it to perform warp operations itself.
+## Features
+- Provides keyboard shortcuts for window management (maximize, unmaximize, tile left/right and up/down)
+- Supports horizontal multi-monitor setups with intelligent window movement between monitors
+- Ensures the mouse cursor remains inside the focused window when moving it (so focus is not lost with _focus follows mouse_)

+## Keyboard Shortcuts
+- `Super+Up`: Maximize current window
+- `Super+Down`: Unmaximize current window
+- `Super+Shift+Left`: Tile window to left half of screen.
+If already tiled left, move to right half of left monitor
+- `Super+Shift+Right`: Tile window to right half of screen.
+If already tiled right, move to left half of right monitor
+- `Super+Shift+Up`: If window is split left/right, splits it to the top quarter
+- `Super+Shift+Down`: If window is split left/right, splits it to the bottom quarter

+## Compatibility & caveats
+Compatible with GNOME shell 42 under Wayland.

+Currently, the extension relies on `input-emulator` to be installed in `/usr/local/bin`.

 ## Requirements
 This extension relies on [input-emulator](https://github.com/tio/input-emulator) to actually move the mouse pointer under Wayland.

-For the warping to be effective, the standard window operation shortcuts `Super+Left`, `Super+Right`, `Super+Up`, `Super+Down` must be disabled in the GNOME settings.
+For the keyboard shortcuts to be effective, the standard “window” operation shortcuts `Super+Up` and `Super+Down`, as well as the standard “navigation” shortcuts `Super+Shift+Left` and `Super+Shift+Right` must be disabled in the GNOME settings.

-## Compatibility & caveats
-Compatible with GNOME shell 42.

-Currently, the extension relies on `input-emulator` to be installed in `/usr/local/bin`.
+It probably makes sense to disable the “window” shortcuts `Super+Left` and `Super+Right` and the “navigation” shortcuts `Super+Shift+Up` and `Super+Shift+Down`, too, for consistency.